-Within the scope of the Portuguese Presidency of the Council of the European Union, the Ministry of Justice will hold, on the 26th and 27th of April, the High Level e-Justice Conference "For a people-centred e-Justice".
-You can register now by accessing this link: https://hopin.com/events/for-a-people-centred-e-justice
+Within the scope of the Portuguese Presidency of the Council of the European Union, the Ministry of Justice organised, on the 26th and 27th of April, the High Level e-Justice Conference "For a people-centred e-Justice".

 Digital transformation has profoundly changed people’s lives and will continue to do so in the future.
 In the area of justice as well, digitalisation has played an important role and is recognised as a way of improving the access to justice, and the efficiency, quality and transparency of the justice systems.

 For more than a decade, the European Union (EU) has adopted successive strategies and action plans in this area.
 The e-Justice Strategy and its European e-Justice Action Plan for 2019-2023 are currently in the process of implementation.